librenms/librenms/doc/Alerting/Templates.md

 ## Base Templates
 If you'd like to reuse a common template for your alerts follow below

-create a file in
+A default file is located in
-` resources/views/alerts/template.blade.php`
+` resources/views/alerts/templates/default.blade.php`
-As an example, add the following:
+Displays the following:

 ```
 <html>